Best Morocco Travel

 On day 3 of the 10-day Morocco route, you’ll explore the charming city of Essaouira.
 To get there, head to the Marrakech bus station and catch a bus, which takes about 2 hours.
 Starting your day early is recommended so you can make the most of your time, but keep in mind that it’s possible to take a day trip with us since you’ll need to return to Marrakech.

-Located on the Atlantic coast, Essaouira is a UNECSO World Heritage City with a labyrinthine old town and an easy-to-navigate modern city.
+Located on the Atlantic coast, Essaouira is a UNESCO World Heritage City with a labyrinthine old town and easy-to-navigate modern city.
 There are numerous activities to enjoy here, including horseback riding, camel or quad tours, coastal dune walks, and water sports such as kite surfing and windsurfing.

 Exploring the medina, strolling through souks, shopping for handicrafts, and visiting the port are equally exciting experiences.
 As a renowned port city, Essaouira boasts a wide range of fish and shellfish dishes for lunch.